Modbury Tournament Definitions

 The Club Champion will be requested to play everyone in a simulteneous match a few weeks after the Club Championship is completed.
 This is informal with no time limit.

 This is a chess variant.
 The pieces behind the pawns start off in random places, governed by some rules.
-The staring position is usually determined on the night.
+The same arrangement applies to both sides.
+The staring position is usually determined on the night and the starting position can be reshuffled for each round.

 The tournament committe will determine the number of rounds and rate of play based on the number of players.